bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 	To generate device-specific executable code for CC **2.1**, please specify it as: '`20-21`'.
 	See a more detailed description of this parameter below, or by executing: '`make help_sm_versions`'.
 	This parameter is currently ignored on the `tools` target.
-	Default value(s): `"10  13  20  30  20-21  PTX35"`.
+	Default value(s): `"13  20  30  20-21  PTX35"`.

    * `SINGLE`: If set to '`1`', uses single-precision data (i.e., '`float`').
 Else, uses double-precision data (i.e., '`double`').
-	 Note, however, that in Compute Capability 1.2 and lower, all double-precision operations are *demoted* to single-precision arithmetic.
+	 Note, however, that in Compute Capability 1.2 and lower, all double-precision operations are *demoted* to single-precision arithmetic, or are not supported.
 	 Default value: '`1`'.

    * `UNSIGNED`: Uses *unsigned* integers for matrix dimensions, which may generate faster code.
 Nevertheless, please note that *CUBLAS* library functions use *signed*-integer parameters.
 Therefore, matrix dimensions must *not* overflow such data type.
 An error message will be shown if this happens.